 How Much Fat Should I Eat Per Day On A 1200-Calorie Diet

 The different macronutrients; carbohydrates, proteins and fats have different quantities in which they should be consumed for you to have enough amounts of each so that they can perform the various tasks in your body.
-When it comes to fats, the National Academy of Medicine recommends that 20% to 35% of your diet should be made of fats (3).
+When it comes to fats, the National Academy of Medicine recommends that 20% to 35% of your energy should come from fats (3).

 From that figure we understand that from a diet of 1200 calories, fats should constitute about 240 to 400 calories.
 1 gram of fat is usually equivalent to 9 calories of fat.
 With that in mind it means a person should consume about 27 to 47 grams of fat a day when they are on a 1200 calorie diet (3).